gmuinos/gabriel-recipes.github.io/README.md

-# Recipes to Have Around
+# Recipes to Keep Around
 This repository is the set of recipes and formating information for the [gmuinos.github.io](https://gmuinos.github.io/) site.

 # Usage